umaint/umaint.github.io/_posts/2019-01-04-v2ray-ubuntu.md

 title: V2Ray Client on Ubuntu Linux Desktop
 ---

+For a video screencast of this post, see [https://vimeo.com/338423450](https://vimeo.com/338423450).

-Here are some screenshots of installing V2Ray as a client on an Ubuntu Linux Desktop PC.
+Following are some screenshots of installing V2Ray as a client on an Ubuntu Linux Desktop PC.

 Open a browser and visit [https://github.com/v2ray/v2ray-core](https://github.com/v2ray/v2ray-core).